Should You Buy or Rent Welding Equipment?

 Renting can allow companies to be more agile as job needs change and equipment demand increases or decreases.
 But one possible downside is that you don’t own the equipment as an asset with value.

-Deciding to rent or buy
+Deciding to buy or rent a welder

 With building pressure to increase productivity and efficiency, contractors constantly analyze what it takes to set themselves apart from the competition.
 This drive to improve productivity is especially important as many companies deal with a skilled labor shortage.